thisCoderGuy/ai-waf/docs/datasets/generating_datasets.md

 Once you have configured the above parameters, use the following Docker Compose command to start the necessary services for dataset generation:

-`docker compose --profile app-core up --build -d`
+`docker compose --profile app-core --profile dataset-gen up --build -d`

 This command will: